thomaskarba/CallTextme/README.md

 # CallTextme
-The files for the final version of the website calltext.me 2018-2022
+The files for the final version of the website calltext.me 2018-2022, hosted by Register.com